nasa/cumulus/cumulus/docs/ingest_workflows_architecture.md

 #### Workflow Configuration is specified in AWS Step Function States Language

-The current design uses combines the states language defined by AWS with Ingest specific configuration.
+The current design combines the states language defined by AWS with Ingest specific configuration.
 This means our representation has a tight coupling with their standard.
 If they make backwards incompatible changes in the future we will have to deal with existing projects written against that.

 We avoid having to develop our own standard and code to process it.
 The design can support new features in AWS Step Functions without needing to update the Ingest library code changes.
 It is unlikely they will make a backwards incompatible change at this point.
 One mitigation for this is writing data transformations to a new format if that were to happen.

 #### Collection Configuration Flexibility vs Complexity

-The Collections Configuration File is very flexible but requires more knowledge of AWS step functions etc to configure.
+The Collections Configuration File is very flexible but requires more knowledge of AWS step functions to configure.
 A person modifying this file directly would need to comfortable editing a JSON file and configuring AWS Step Functions state transitions which address AWS resources.

 The configuration file itself is not necessarily meant to be edited by a human directly.
 Since we are developing a reconfigurable, composable architecture that specified entirely in _data_ additional tools can be developed on top of it.
 The existing `recipes.json` files can be mapped to this format.
 Operational Tools like a GUI can be built that provide a usable interface for customizing workflows but it will take time to develop these tools.